LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Experiments

-\myparagraph{NSCD} In \S~\ref{sec:disalignment} we find these two characteristics are related to alignment between inverse codes and synthetic distribution.
-Then we introduce that NSCD can numerically reflect them, which is validated in our experiments.
-Those with smaller NSCD have better image quality and editing results (e.g., e4e and LSAP$_E$), while the large NSCD means weak generating and manipulation results (e.g., pSp and StyleGAN2-$\mathcal{W}^+$).
-Compared to LEC \cite{tov2021designing}, NSCD is evaluated on latent codes and irrelevant to editing vector, which is more general and convenient.
+In \S~\ref{sec:disalignment} we show that these two characteristics are closely related to the alignment between the inverse codes and the synthetic distribution.
+We then introduce NSCD as a numerical measure of this alignment, which is validated by our experiments.
+Methods with smaller NSCD values exhibit higher image quality and stronger editing performance (e.g., e4e and LSAP$_E$), whereas larger NSCD values indicate weaker reconstruction and manipulation capability (e.g., pSp and StyleGAN2-$\mathcal{W}^+$).
+Compared with LEC \cite{tov2021designing}, NSCD is computed directly on latent codes and is independent of the editing direction, making it a more general and convenient metric.